12 Step Meetings for Lasting Recovery and Community Support

 In expert-led 12 step meetings, taking action to make amends and help others isn't just a suggestion—it's a proven cornerstone for achieving both personal growth and community recovery.
 This process requires honest self-reflection, recognizing where substance use hurt others, and demonstrating accountability through real efforts to repair damaged relationships.

-Research shows those who actively make amends and reach out to support peers experience lower relapse rates and build stronger recovery networks11.
-This approach suits those who thrive with accountability, as it provides direct, meaningful ways to give back, support sobriety, and maintain trust within Oregon addiction treatment communities and beyond.
+Research shows those who actively make amends and reach out to support peers experience lower relapse rates and build stronger recovery networks.
+This approach suits those who thrive with accountability, as it provides direct, meaningful ways to give back, support sobriety, and maintain trust within Oregon addiction treatment communities and beyond.11

 Types of 12-Step Programs Available